baruarahul/FPSSampleLite/README.md

 ## Getting the project

 To get the project folder you need to clone the project.
-Note, that

-> __IMPORTANT__:
-> This project uses Git Large Files Support (LFS).
-Downloading a zip file using the green button on Github
-> **will not work**.
-You must clone the project with a version of git that has LFS.
-> You can download Git LFS here: https://git-lfs.github.com/.

-The project size is about 18GB (size of Assets folder).
-Your cloned repository will be almost double of that due to git state.
-If it is much smaller, you most likely did not have LFS when you cloned.

 ## Getting the right version of Unity